vhcd/vhcd.github.io/_posts/2021-04-22-making-a-scene.md

 Placing them can be tedious, and also requires some creativity to arrange them in a realistic manner.
 Assets from the Marketplace often come with demo scene (e.g. [City Asset Pack](https://www.unrealengine.com/marketplace/en-US/product/city-asset-pack)), which you can use as reference.
 To go even further, you can also find complete scenes (e.g. [Downtown West](https://www.unrealengine.com/marketplace/en-US/item/cffe32471e5f442b9aff97b48a235e82), [Construction Site](https://www.unrealengine.com/marketplace/en-US/product/construction-site-01)), that contain a variety of assets, which you can use individually, or copy as a whole into your own scene.

 The Marketplace not only has assets, but also tools.
 [NVSplineMesh](https://www.unrealengine.com/marketplace/en-US/product/nv-spline-tools) is a must-have for any props that you'll want to distribute along a [spline](https://en.wikipedia.org/wiki/Spline_(mathematics)), such as fences or poles.
+The [Level Design Assistant](https://unrealengine.com/marketplace/en-US/product/level-design-assistant) also makes your scene creation process much easier.

 ## Landscapes?

-One last thing to mention is the ability to [create](https://docs.unrealengine.com/en-US/BuildingWorlds/Landscape/Creation/index.html) complete landscapes, or buy some from the Marketplace (e.g. [France Fields](https://www.unrealengine.com/marketplace/en-US/product/32a96e6b005344b49d93d888f2e0ec59) [Landscape Smart Material](https://www.unrealengine.com/marketplace/en-US/item/227d99e4b78048ce934ce0afabf523d1)).
+One last thing to mention is the ability to [create](https://docs.unrealengine.com/en-US/BuildingWorlds/Landscape/Creation/index.html) complete landscapes, or buy some from the Marketplace (e.g. [France Fields](https://www.unrealengine.com/marketplace/en-US/product/france-fields-real-scale-satellite-data), [Landscape Smart Material](https://www.unrealengine.com/marketplace/en-US/product/landscape-smart-material)).

 [![landscape.jpg]({{site.baseurl}}/images/landscape.jpg)][France Fields]